kubeflow/manifests/.github/PULL_REQUEST_TEMPLATE.md

 ---

->You can join our slack channel **wg-manifests** [here](https://www.kubeflow.org/docs/about/community/).
+>You can join our CNCF Slack Channel **kubeflow-platform** [here](https://www.kubeflow.org/docs/about/community/).
 This link also contains our meeting schedule.